PSA Prepares New Terminal for India’s Container Gateway

 Bharat Mumbai Container Terminals (BMCT), part of India’s largest container gateway and an owned subsidiary of PSA International (PSA), has started preparing for operations by ordering a further 18 Konecranes Noell Rubber Tired Gantry (RTG) cranes.

-The RTGs will ensure that the fourth and deepest terminal at Jawaharlal Nehru Port (JNP) in Maharashtra will be able to handle the country's ever-increasing demand for container handling capacity after phase one of BMCT is completed at the end of 2017.
+The RTGs will ensure that the fourth and deepest terminal at Jawaharlal Nehru Port (JNP) in Maharashtra will be able to handle the country's ever-increasing demand for container handling capacity after phase one of BMCT is completed at the start of 2018.

-This order follows upon an initial order for 18 RTG and four rail mounted gantry (RMG) cranes that will be delivered in two lots, with nine units arriving before the completion of the first phase by August 2018, and the remaining nine by the end of 2018.
+This order follows upon an initial order for 18 RTG and four rail mounted gantry (RMG) cranes that will be delivered in two lots, with nine RTGs arriving by August 2018 and the remaining nine by the end of 2018.

 BMCT will operate a total of 36 Konecranes Noell RTG cranes and four Konecranes Noell RMG cranes to support the large super post-panamax vessels that will be berthing at the terminal's 2,000-metre quay.